CSS

 </head>

-Child elements inherit the styles that have been defined for the parent element.
-If the <head> tag has, for example, been assigned the text color green, the font of the <title>tag would also be green, unless it were assigned its own color explicitly.
+Child elements inherit the styles defined for the parent element.
+For example, if the <head> tag is assigned the text color green, the text color of the <title> tag would also be green, unless a specific color is explicitly assigned to it.

-According to the rules of CSS, every element possesses a rectangular area, which is divided into additional individual areas.
+According to CSS rules, every element has a rectangular area that is divided into smaller sections.